johnbillion/user-switching/readme.txt

 A user needs the `edit_users` capability in order to switch user accounts.
 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

+= Are any hooks called when users switch accounts? =

+Yes.
+When a user switches to another account, the `switch_to_user` hook is called with the new and old user IDs passed as parameters.

+When a user switches back to their original account, the `switch_back_user` hook is called with the new (original) and old user IDs passed as parameters.

+When a user switches off, the `switch_off_user` hook is called with the old user ID as a parameter.

 == Screenshots ==

 1. The *Switch To* link on the Users screen
 2. The *Switch To* link on a user's profile

+== Upgrade Notice ==

+= 0.6 =
+* More intuitive redirecting after switching, a BuddyPress bugfix and some hooks added.

 == Changelog ==

+= 0.6 =
+* More intuitive redirecting after switching.
+* Avoid a BuddyPress bug preventing Switch To buttons from appearing.
+* Added a template function: `current_user_switched()` which lets you know if the current user switched into their account.
+* Added some hooks: `switch_to_user`, `switch_back_user` and `switch_off_user`, fired when appropriate.

 = 0.5.2 =
 * Farsi (Persian) translation by Amin Ab.
-* Display switch back links in Network Admin and login screen
+* Display switch back links in Network Admin and login screen.
-* Avoid a BuddyPress bug preventing Switch To buttons from appearing
+* Avoid a BuddyPress bug preventing Switch To buttons from appearing.

 = 0.5.1.2 =
 * German translation by Ralph Stenzel.